pact-foundation/pact-go/docs/provider.md

 # Provider Verification

+Pact Go supports both HTTP and non-HTTP verification (using plugins).

 ## Contract Testing Process (HTTP)

 Pact is a consumer-driven contract testing tool, which is a fancy way of saying that the API `Consumer` writes a test to set out its assumptions and needs of its API `Provider`(s).
 By unit testing our API client with Pact, it will produce a `contract` that we can share to our `Provider` to confirm these assumptions and prevent breaking changes.